open-quantum-safe/liboqs/README.md

 - `example_kem`: Minimal runnable example showing the usage of the KEM API
 - `example_sig`: Minimal runnable example showing the usage of the signature API
 - `test_aes`, `test_rand`, `test_sha3`: Simple test harnesses for crypto sub-components

-#### Memory benchmarks

-To run one or more ciphers only once use `--mem-bench`, which is suitable for memory usage profiling:

-	tests/test_kem --mem-bench FIXME

-You may also get instant memory usage results of an algorithm (e.g. FIXME) by running [valgrind's massif tool](http://valgrind.org/docs/manual/ms-manual.html) by running

 Building and running on Windows
 -------------------------------